A1batr0z/KoC_Compact/README.md

 Available functions:
 - Start a new game (Create new player profile)
-- First level of the differentiation chapter (Power Rule)
+- Play the first level of the differentiation chapter (Power Rule)

-What's up next:
+Coming soon:
 - Multilanguage support (literally translation)
 - Database to store player progress
-- More differentiation levels
+- Additional levels for differentiation chapter
 - *Probably more heros